Behemoth is a band best known for playing extremely modern death metal,

 Vastlands and needed no change.
 Here, it just comes off as overly strained.

-The production shows a bit of improvement, as the guitars finally possess
+The production shows a bit of improvement, as the guitars finally

-that does absolutely nothing to add to the atmosphere.
+this irritating rumble that does absolutely nothing to add to the atmosphere.

-And the Forests Dream Eternally is a rather successful E.P. in
+And the Forests Dream Eternally is a rather successful E.P.

-that it shows Behemoth making some improvements.
+in that it shows Behemoth making some improvements.
 The end result is still a bit generic and lacks a true sense of cohesiveness,

 but it has its moments.
 The band still seems unable to do anything particularly original and to put their own stamp on the